Alex Arriaga

-Alex Arriaga has served in leadership positions at the White House, the U.S. Department of State, in the U.S. Congress, at major non-profit organizations, and now in the private sector.
-She has more than 30 years of experience working at the global and national level crafting policies, bridging communities, and achieving priorities to advance human rights.
-At the state and local level, she is known for working to enable education for all.
+Alex Arriaga has served in leadership positions at the White House, the U.S. Department of State, the U.S. Congress, at major non-profit organizations, and now in the private sector.
+She has more than 30 years of experience working at the global and national levels crafting policies, bridging communities, and achieving priorities to advance human rights.
+At the state and local levels, she is known for working to enable education for all.

-Arriaga has written numerous articles and reports and is the recipient of many awards for her leadership and service including the U.S. Secretary of State's Superior Honor Award, the University of Virginia's Distinguished Alumna Award, and the Minority Business & Professionals Network Award for Outstanding Leadership, Service and Achievement.
-Arriaga serves on nonprofit Boards advancing human rights, education, disability inclusion, and gender equality and is currently Vice Chair of the Academic Affairs Committee for the SCHEV, Vice Chair of The Jefferson Trust, Co-Chair of the Women's Refugee Commission, and Secretary of the International Law and Human Rights Institute.
-Arriaga is bilingual in English and Spanish and is first generation American of Spanish and Chilean descent.
+Arriaga has written numerous articles and reports and is the recipient of many awards for her leadership and service, including the U.S. Secretary of State’s Superior Honor Award, the University of Virginia’s Distinguished Alumna Award, and the Minority Business & Professionals Network Award for Outstanding Leadership, Service, and Achievement.
+Arriaga serves on non-profit boards advancing human rights, education, disability inclusion, and gender equality and is currently Vice Chair of the Academic Affairs Committee for the SCHEV, Vice Chair of The Jefferson Trust, Co-Chair of the Women’s Refugee Commission, and Secretary of the International Law and Human Rights Institute.
+Arriaga is bilingual in English and Spanish and is a first generation American of Spanish and Chilean descent.

 Mark Bromley

 Mark Bromley is Co-Chair of the Council for Global Equality.
 He helped launch the Council in 2008 to encourage a clearer and stronger American voice on international LGBT and intersex human rights concerns.
 In 2016, he provided the first-ever testimony to the House Foreign Affairs Committee on the state of LGBT rights around the world.
-Today, Mr. Bromley and his colleagues provide regular briefings on trends impacting LGBT individuals globally.
-He also monitors the U.N. human rights system and has conducted research on sexual violence as a war crime.
-Mr. Bromley previously worked for Global Rights, where he coordinated donor relations, supported field offices and launched an organization-wide LGBTI Initiative.
-From 2001-2002, Mr. Bromley staffed Senator Feingold's work on the Senate Foreign Relations Committee, including the Senator's Chairmanship of the Africa Subcommittee.
-Mr. Bromley holds a JD from the University of Virginia School of Law and a BSFS from the School of Foreign Service at Georgetown University.
+Today, Bromley and his colleagues provide regular briefings on trends impacting LGBT individuals globally.
+He also monitors the UN human rights system and has conducted research on sexual violence as a war crime.
+Bromley previously worked for Global Rights, where he coordinated donor relations, supported field offices, and launched an organization-wide LGBTI Initiative.
+From 2001 to 2002, Bromley staffed Senator Feingold’s work on the Senate Foreign Relations Committee, including the Senator’s Chairmanship of the Africa Subcommittee.
+Bromley holds a law degree from the University of Virginia School of Law and a bachelor’s from the School of Foreign Service at Georgetown University.
 He has published on human rights and international law issues and has served as an adjunct professor for the human rights clinic at Virginia Law School.

 He lives in Washington with his husband and their children.